pytries/hat-trie/README.rst

     # ./update_c.sh
     $ tox

 from the source checkout.
+You will need Cython_ to do that.

-Tests should pass under python 2.6, 2.7, 3.2 and 3.3.
+Tests should pass under python 2.6, 2.7, 3.2, 3.3 and 3.4.

 ::